devnpal7/developementOne/README.md

-# developementOne
+# RepositioryOne
-developementOne is the veryfirst repository in github
+Repository One  is the veryfirst repository in github which was previsouly a developementOne